moeinshakeri/COROLA_Algorithm/ReadMe.txt

 COROLA_Static:
 This script is the main script of COROLA method.
 In this script we initilized Rank=3 for all examples.
 It can be tuned to obtain better results for other datasets.

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+Running for a moving camera:

+Main_Script_Moving shows 4 diffrent examples similar to table.6 in the paperas demo.
+Since we did not use any training data for gmm and low-rank approximation in this demo, COROLA needs some frames to become stable when objects are in the first frame of a sequence.
+Therefore, we use additional variable in comparison with the static version as follows.
+All other variables are the same as the static version.

+-Offset : shows the number of first frames to reconstruct a background for those pixels behind the object ( if object is in the first frame of the sequence).
+-scale  : this part is not related to low-rank and outliers parts and it is only for producing a binary mask of the forground using graph-cut.

 data:
 Since all datasets need a huge space, we cropped each dataset and use some part of them for the demo.